ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 frdm-k64f-armcc 0.0.13: Official mbed build target for the mbed frdm-k64f development board, using the armcc toolchain.
 ...
 ```
-In this example we are going to use the Freescale FRDM-K64F board configured for building with gcc, so we'll use the 'target frdm-k64f-gcc'.
+In this example we are going to use the Freescale FRDM-K64F board configured for building with gcc, so we'll use the `target frdm-k64f-gcc`.
 ```
 $ yotta target frdm-k64f-gcc
 To check that the target has been set correctly run the target command to see what yotta is currently targeting for its builds:
 $ yotta target
 frdm-k64f-gcc,*
 ```
-*The information for this target has been downloaded to a directory named '/yotta_targets'.
-Do not edit or modify files here as they can be modified without your knowing.*
+* The information for this target has been downloaded to a directory named `/yotta_targets`.
+Do not edit or modify files here as they can be modified without your knowing. *

 ## Step 4: add dependencies

-Now let's add the dependencies.
-In this application, we'll have 'mbed-drivers' as our dependency:
+Now let`s add the dependencies.
+In this application, we`ll have `mbed-drivers` as our dependency:
 ```
 $ yotta install mbed-drivers
 info: ... a bunch of messages about stuff being downloaded ...
 ```
 *You could at this point add other yotta modules.
-Check out the 'yotta search' command to search for other available modules.
+Check out the `yotta search` command to search for other available modules.
-The modules are downloaded and installed in a directory named '/yotta_modules'.
+The modules are downloaded and installed in a directory named `/yotta_modules`.
 Do not edit or modify files here as they can be modified without your knowing.*
 If you want to learn more about mbed OS and try some other functionality, you can [start here.](http://mbed.com/en/development/software/mbed-os/)

 ## Step 5: add source files

 Now that we have set up an executable module and downloaded our dependencies, let's add some source code to use the module.
-In the '/source' folder create a file called app.cpp with the following contents:
+In the `/source` folder create a file called app.cpp with the following contents:
 ```
 #include "mbed/mbed.h"